juliafsuzuki/202307-NMA-DL-Spontaneous-Behavior-Prediction/README.md

-# Deep Leraning | Spontaneous Behavior Prediction
+# Spontaneous Behavior Prediction using Deep Learning

 Project Name: "Spontaneous Behavior Prediction based on Neural Activity" in the visual cortex (V1) of awake mice